-The app really bites off a chunk of the Apple of Knowledge as it collects 18 out of the 32 possible data points.
-7 of them allow the app to track users across platforms: name, email address, product interaction, coarse location, device ID, purchase history, and advertising data.
+The app really bites off a chunk of the Forbidden fruit as it collects 18 of the 32 possible data points.
+7 of them allow the app to track users across platforms: name, email address, product interaction, coarse location*, device ID, purchase history, and advertising data.
 The last 4 data points are also used for third-party advertising.

 Glow (64.8 points)

-The only difference is that Glow doesn’t collect the user’s phone number (Eve does but this data point isn’t used for tracking even if it’s linked to the user).
-Like with Eve, 4 out of 7 data points that allow the app to track users across platforms, are used for third-party advertising.
+The only difference is that Glow doesn’t collect the user’s phone number (Eve does, but this data point isn’t used for tracking, even if it’s linked to the user).
+With Eve, 4 out of 7 data points that allow the app to track users across platforms are used for third-party advertising.
 Not much of a glow-up!

 Ovia (62.4 points)

 Ovia collects 19 out of the 32 possible data points.
-This is more than the first two apps, but its data-hungriness index is lower since less of the data is used for tracking (5 data points as opposed to 7).
-The 5 data points used to track you are coarse location, device ID, product interaction, advertising data, and performance data.
+This is more than the first two apps.
+However, its data-hungriness index is lower since less data is used for tracking (5 data points as opposed to 7).
+The 5 data points used to track your coarse location, device ID, product interaction, advertising data, and performance data.